-The Essential battery has a smaller capacity than the M365 battery and has a top-speed of 20 km/h (12 mph) and range of 20 km (12 miles).
+The Essential battery has a smaller capacity than the M365 battery and the scooter has a top-speed of 20 km/h (12 mph) and range of 20 km (12 miles).
 However, as the output is the same as the M365, this top speed must be an arbitrary cap within the firmware so as to increase the range (meaning you could theoretically hack it).
 Xiaomi claim they have improved their batteries, meaning they take less time to charge than the original M365 (or M365 Pro) and have longer overall lifespans.
+It seems the lifespan has been extended by lowering when a full battery charge is reached (ie when it is in fact only 93% of the capacity).
 It is worth noting that once the battery level drops below 5% the scooter performance drops fairly significantly.

 The Essential is an excellent low-to-mid-range electric scooter.
-However, in making it more attainable, they have of course lowered the overall performance, which means I cannot quite give it five stars.
+However, in making it more attainable, Xiaomi have of course lowered the overall performance, which means I cannot quite give it five stars.
 Of course, you could argue that a cheaper electric scooter could never attain five stars with this logic, and this is a valid point.
-It's just the way I feel about the Essential having got used to the M365.
-Having said that, the Essential, with its lower price despite an upgraded dashboard, is perhaps aimed more at the teenage market and it makes an for excellent entry-level scooter.
+It's just the way I feel about the Essential having got used to the M365 (although I do appreciate the Essential has improved tyres, dashboard and lights).
+The Essential, with its lower price despite the upgrades, is perhaps aimed more at a younger market (than a daily commuter) and it makes an for excellent entry-level scooter.

 |Size (Unfolded)||108 x 43 x 114 cm|